 weeks of class (may change pending class size).

-We are now accepting Resident applications starting Fall Unit, 2019.
-Interviews will be scheduled in September of 2018.
+We are still accepting Resident applications starting Fall Unit, 2019.
 If you are interested, we urge you to submit your application now.
 Consideration will be given for timing of the application receipt and confirmed commitment to the program.

 Dates of 2019 Residency: Late August, 2019 - end of May, 2020

 Weekly Schedule: Monday-Friday from 8:30am-5:00pm.
 Includes 10 class hours and 30 clinical hours each week.